 Frank Verreck does research on tuberculosis at the Biomedical Primate Research Center (BPRC).
 Tuberculosis is the most deadly infectious disease worldwide!
 For the past hundred years, BCG (Bacillus Calmette Guérin) vaccinations take place through the skin.
 Research shows that macaques can be better protected from this infection by vaccination through their lungs.
 Frank really wants to further study the potential of this alternative vaccination strategy.
 He wants to understand how this BCG vaccination works in macaques lungs.

-Helpathon #4 - can you help Raissa?
+Helpathon #8 – Can you help Margot?